sidney-eliot/3d-artists-handbook/content/notes/Glossary.md

 ### Specular Reflection
-- The more planar the surface is the more the incidence angle equals the reflected angle (law of reflection)
+- The more planar the surface is, the more the incidence angle equals the reflected angle (law of reflection)
 - Most surfaces are irregular
 - Rougher surfaces have `larger highlights` and are `dimmer` and `less reflective`
 - Smoother surfaces are `brighter` and `more reflective`